-CCSS Grade-Level Standards DLM Essential Elements Text Types and Purposes W.3.1 Write opinion pieces on topics or texts, supporting a point of view with reasons. a.
-Introduce the topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons. b.
-Provide reasons that support the opinion. c.
-Use linking words and phrases (e.g., because, therefore, since, for example) to connect opinion and reasons. d.
-Provide a concluding statement or section.
+CCSS Grade-Level Standards DLM Essential Elements Text Types and Purposes W.3.1 Write opinion pieces on topics or texts, supporting a point of view with reasons.
+Introduce the topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons.
 ELA.EE.W.3.1 Write opinions about topics or text. a.
 Select a text and write an opinion about it. b.
 Write one reason to support an opinion about a text. c.
 Not applicable d.
-Not applicable W.3.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly. a.
-Introduce a topic and group related information together; include illustrations when useful to aiding comprehension. b.
-Develop the topic with facts, definitions, and details. c.
-Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas within categories of information. d.
-Provide a concluding statement or section.
-ELA.EE.W.3.2 Write to share information supported by details. a.
+Not applicable Provide reasons that support the opinion.
+C. Use linking words and phrases (e.g., because , therefore , since , for example) to connect opinion and reasons. d.
+Provide a concluding statement or section. topic a.
+Write informative/explanatory texts to examine a and convey ideas and information clearly.
+Introduce a topic and group related information together; include illustrations when useful to aiding comprehension.
+Develop the topic with facts, definitions, and details.
+Use linking words and phrases (e.g., also, another, ELA.EE.W.3.2 Write to share information supported by details. a.
 Select a topic and write about it including one fact or detail. b.
 Not applicable c.
 Not applicable d.
-Not applicable
+Not applicable d.
+Not applicable d. and, more, but) to connect ideas within categories of information.Provide a concluding statement or section.